2kouros/fio-to-influxdb/README.md

                       localhost
   -port PORT          Port used to connect to influxdb.
 Default is 8086 -database DATABASE  Name of database created in influxdb.
-Default is fio
+Default is fio -user USERNAME      Username of InfluxDB
+  -password PASSWORD  Password of InfluxDB

  The following options must be added to the fio command for this script to function
      --status-interval=1